davidbang/final-pd1-DavidBang-Kemraj-Ishmam-Monopoly/README.md

 final-pd1-DavidBang-Kemraj-Ishmam-Monopoly
 ===================================================

+Connect Four, is played on a 7x6 grid, where the goal is to get four pieces in a row.
+The files for the game are housed in the Connect4 folder, and offer two ways to play. by compiling and runnung the file Gui.java, one can play in a GUI with JButtons as the tokens and red and black pieces.
+The other option is to compile and run the Driver file, which permits playing directly in the terminal, with 'X' and 'O' as players one and two respectively.

+regardless of which interface is chose, no functionality is lost, and the game remains just as fun and challenging.

+At the moment there is no AI, thus only player vs. player is available, and there may be a few glitches in the GUI that were not caught during beta testing.

+Thank you for playing, and enjoy!!

+Monopoly Stuff:

 Swag.java was intended to be our interface file, but it does not compile and we cannot figure out why.
 Look at GuiSample for a simple image of how the interface would have looked (but it does not work).